Compliance

 Mistake 1: Assuming "Small Business Exception"

-Problem: Thinking privacy laws don't apply to small businesses
+Thinking privacy laws don't apply to small businesses because of size.

 Mistake 2: Ignoring Third-Party Data Sharing

-Problem: Not realizing analytics, advertising, and other tools constitute "selling" or "sharing"
+Not understanding that analytics, advertising, and other tools constitute "selling" or "sharing" under privacy laws.

 Mistake 3: Copy-Paste Privacy Policy